microsoftgraph/microsoft-graph-docs/api-reference/beta/api/application-post-calls.md

 ### Create group call with service hosted media

+> [!NOTE]
-> **Note:** This example needs the Calls.InitiateGroupCalls.All and Calls.AccessMedia.All permissions.
+> This example needs the Calls.InitiateGroupCalls.All and Calls.AccessMedia.All permissions.

 ##### Request